MahmudAhmed/todo/README.md

 <p align="center">
   <img width="600" height="500" src="./assets/ql-1.png">
 </p>
 QuickList minimalistic single page Todo App, built with React.
+User are able to create multiple items that they want to remember to do and be able to add, edit, and remove tasks

 ## Technologies
 * Frontend: JavaScript/React/Redux